Emansafavi/emansafavi.github.io/_posts/2025-01-16-The Elephant in the Room – VCV Rack Patch for InKüle Performance.markdown

         class="project-image" />
 </a>

 In this video, you’ll see the variety of sounds I can shape with minimal controls.
-For more details on the patch, visit [my website](https://www.emansafavi.com).
-You can also **download the patch for free** at [Patchstorage](https://patchstorage.com/the-elephant-in-the-room/).

 If you want to **support my work**, feel free to visit [Buy Me a Coffee](https://buymeacoffee.com/emansafavi).
 I truly appreciate any support!